daniel-rusu/pods4k/immutable-arrays/README.md

 # Immutable Arrays

-**Immutable Arrays** offer a safer, faster, and more efficient alternative to lists while maintaining familiar syntax.
-They are inline classes that compile to regular arrays but with highly-optimized operations and immutability enforced at the type level.
+**Immutable Arrays** provide a safer, faster, and more memory-efficient alternative to lists while maintaining familiar syntax.
+They are inline classes that compile to regular arrays but with highly-optimized operations and compile-time immutability guarantees.

 Ideal for Android, backend services, and any application seeking enhanced safety, efficiency, or performance.